CONDITIONS TREATED

 • Sexual behavior at a very young age

-Learning disabilities are neurologically based processing problems, which interfere with learning basic skills, such as reading, writing, and math.
-They also interfere with organization, planning, reasoning, memory and attention.
+Learning disabilities are neurologically based processing problems that interfere with learning basic skills, such as reading, writing, and math.
+They also interfere with organization, planning, reasoning, memory, and attention.

 Type of Learning Disabilities: